minddust/bootstrap-progressbar/README.md

 * now with MIT license
 * code cleanup and style fixes

-> NOTE: this version is not 100% backwards compatible - please read the following information
+> Note: this version is not 100% backwards compatible - please read the following information

 ## Demo

 * http://minddust.github.com/bootstrap-progressbar

 ## Installation